Beautiful Plants For Your Interior

 - Calcium Hypochlorite (found in Pool Shock)

-Filters – remove viruses, bacteria, parasites, heavy metals, pesticides, and herbicides
+Filters – can remove viruses, bacteria, parasites, heavy metals, pesticides, and herbicides – DEPENDING ON FILTER type

-- Sediment Filtration (1 micron): Removes bacteria (e.g., E. coli, Shigella, Salmonella) and some parasites.
+- Sediment Filtration (1 micron): Removes larger particulates (dirt, rust), and some bacteria and parasites.
+Not reliable for full pathogen removal.

-- Microfiltration (0.1 micron): Removes bacteria, but not viruses.
+- Microfiltration (0.1 micron): Removes most bacteria and parasites.
+Does not remove viruses.

-- Ultrafiltration (0.01 micron): Removes bacteria and some viruses.
+- Ultrafiltration (0.01 micron): Removes bacteria, parasites, and some larger viruses.
+Small viruses may still pass through.

 Combine Methods for Maximum Water Safety